Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 Many people have the view that, because of the changes we’ve made during Covid, a lot of business travel won’t return.
 Even Bill Gates thinks that 50% of business travel is gone for good.

-> "Because of the changes made during Covid, it's thought 50% of business travel has gone for good.
-People have formed new habits"
+> "Because of the changes made during Covid, it's thought 50% of business travel has gone for good."

 ### This is entirely plausible.
 Firstly, people have formed new habits.